 In blackbelt fighting, which was run as two continuous rounds of two minutes each, the Greenquist blackbelts stepped up their game.
 In what is likely his best combat showing to date, Alliance alumnus Mr Kyle Sanford battled through three opponents to challenge training brother Eric Scharnowske for first place.
 Both of the fighters displayed power and skill in their first tournament appearance as 2nd dan blackbelts, with Mr Kyle Sanford coming out on top to take first place in a large division.

-Alliance would like to thank the Ehrmantraut’s Academy for hosting the tournament and providing these opportunities.
-We would also like to congratulate the entire team on all the hard work, and thank the parents, instructors and coaches who have supported them.
-As always, our gratitude goes out to Grandmaster Eric Greenquist for his many years of dedication and instruction, and Great Grandmaster Moo Young Yun for his tireless efforts in the promotion of Korean martial arts.
+Alliance would like to thank the Grandmaster Ted Fitzsimmons and the Roughrider Academy for hosting the tournament and providing these opportunities.
+Alliance would also like to congratulate the competitors on all the hard work and dedication, and thank the parents, instructors and coaches who have supported them.
+As always, our gratitude goes out to Grandmaster Eric Greenquist for his many years of dedication and instruction, and Great Grandmaster Moo Young Yun for his tireless efforts in the promotion of the martial arts.